MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

 - If the module does not exist,

   - if it is declared as a :ref:`direct dependency <mmm_module_dependencies>`, the module repository is not compatible with your source code.
+    You can either check if an other module version is available in the repository or add the missing module to the repository.
   - otherwise, this is likely a missing transitive module dependency.
 The module repository is not consistent.

-  In both cases, please contact your module repository provider.
+    Check the module repository settings file and that consistency check has been enabled during the module repository build (see :ref:`module_repository_consistency`).

 - If the module exists, this may be either a configuration issue or a network connection error.
-  We have to find the cause in the resolution logs with the verbose mode enabled:
+  We have to find the cause in the resolution logs with the :ref:`verbose mode option <mmm_cli_options>` enabled:

   For URL repositories, find: